Binary Tree in Action (Serialization)

 };

-method to convert a binary tree into a string and the deserialize
+method to turn the binary tree into a string, and use the deserialize

-method to convert the serialized string back into a binary tree.
-The format for serialization and deserialization is entirely up to you.
+method to turn the string back into a binary tree.
+You can choose any format you want for serialization and deserialization.

 The serialize